About this Guide

 This Guide sets out our current service levels for disabled people, older people and others who may find using public transport difficult.
 It contains information and advice about our services and details to help you plan your journey.
 Translink have also published an Access Policy setting out our commitment to making services accessible.
-This guide is available in other formats are available by calling our Contact Centre on 028 90 66 66 30.
+If you require this guide in an alternative format, please Contact Us.

 Over the past decade we have introduced buses and trains that meet modern accessibility standards.
 We have also made improvements to the accessibility of our stations.

 Most of our buses are now accessible.
 Accessible buses have the following features: